codepath/android_guides/Google-Maps-Fragment-Guide.md

 <img src="http://imgur.com/sFNZImF.png"/>

 Under `SDK Tools` section, check whether you have already downloaded the latest version `Google Play services` and `Google Repository` or not.
-If not, select the checkboxes next to `Google Play services` and `Google Repository` to install the missing or updated packages.
+If not, select the checkboxes next to them  to install the missing or updated packages.

 ### Import Maps Demo